 What is the WSLCB doing to ensure public safety, especially preventing access by minors?

 Public safety is central to the WSLCB mission.
-As expected by the voters, the rules we created include minimums for security, preventing minors’ access to marijuana and other provisions.
-Educating retailers and preventing minors access to marijuana is an important part of our enforcement work today.
+As expected by the voters, the rules we created include minimums for security, preventing minors’ access to cannabis and other provisions.
+Educating retailers and preventing minors access to cannabis is an important part of our enforcement work today.